jerturowetz/notes/cheat-sheets/docker.md

 - When guides tell you to use `http://localhost` - on machines running docker toolbox, make sure to use the VM ip instead
 - `docker-machine create` can return errors because `docker-start.sh` sets environment variables, simply reboot and create machines before running `docker-start.sh`
 - Running `docker swarm` will error out on systems running docker toolbox and will say something like "this machine has too many ips, specify one"
-- There is a paths variable that (I think) does slash and path conversion for windows.
-This is supposed to be enabled by default on windows installs; however, it has sometimes been brokn by updates.
-To manually enable it use `set COMPOSE_CONVERT_WINDOWS_PATHS=1`
+- There is an enviroment variable that tells docker to do path conversion for windows machines, supposed to be enabled by default (on windows installs obvs).
+It is sometimes not set properly after updates and must be set manually in your shell `export COMPOSE_CONVERT_WINDOWS_PATHS=1`

 ## Swarms